 Rentvesting: pros and cons

-Rentvesting is investing in one property while living in another rental property yourself.
+Rentvesting is a combination of renting and investing.
+It is investing in one property while living in another rental property yourself.
 So, essentially, your mortgage is being subsidised by someone else paying rent.

 The pros of investing while renting

+Since you’re renting out the property, you can use the rental income towards the mortgage payments.
 The tenants are helping you pay the mortgage on that property while it (hopefully) rises in value.
-There are also tax benefits to investing, which makes owning an investment property a lot easier...

 According to the ATO, certain investment property expenses can be claimed as tax deductions.
-Chief among deductible expenses are interest repayments on your loan - you still have to repay the principal, but the extra interest charges can be deducted.
-This makes interest-only loans a popular choice among investors...
+Chief among deductible expenses are interest repayments on your loan.
+You still have to repay the principal, but the extra interest charges can be deducted.

 You can also typically deduct management costs, maintenance costs and other borrowing expenses on your tax return.
-To name a few, this may include:
+This may include:

 - Advertising to find new tenants